GetStream/stream-video-swift/docusaurus/docs/iOS/advanced/permissions.md

 }
 ```

-In the request, you need to specify the list of user ids you want to mute, as well as whether it's the audio, video or screensharing track.
+In the request, you need to specify the list of user ids you want to mute, as well as whether it's the audio, video or screen sharing track.
 If you are using our `CallViewModel`, the call controls are automatically updated to reflect the state change.
 If you are using your custom presentation layer, you would need to directly check the changes in the `participants` array of the `Call` object for updates.

 #### Ending a call